 Differentiated RtI block: Our students will start their day with targeted instruction in classes that are grouped based on their various levels of performance.
-Students that are below grade level will receive an intervention focused on comprehension and word attack skills, for example.
-Novel studies that foster comprehension, vocabulary building, literary analysis and other reading application skills will be provided for students who are on grade level in reading.
-For those students who are on grade level in reading, but still need support in math, will receive instruction geared towards mastery of concepts and skill practice.
+Students below grade level will receive an intervention focused word attack skills.
+Novel studies foster on comprehension and that comprehension, vocabulary building, literary analysis and other reading application skills will be provided for students who are on grade level in reading.
+Those students who are on grade level in reading, but still need support in math, will receive instruction geared towards mastery of concepts and skill practice.
 As some students may be above proficient in both areas of reading and math, they will be able to participate in an enrichment block that involves applying their reading and math knowledge to real world, critical thinking tasks and projects.
-Each quarter, the groups are adjusted accordingly based on benchmark and classroom data to make sure students continuously get the support they need.
+In grades four and five, students will able to participate in science instruction focused on vocabulary be acquisition in order to better prepare for the end of year state assessment in science.
+Each quarter, the groups will be adjusted accordingly based on benchmark and classroom data to make sure students continuously get the support they need.

-For students who are in need of academic enrichment, we will implement a Cambridge program in which to support academic rigor throughout the programming of the School.
-The Cambridge International Examinations program will provide an international, pre-university, curriculum and examination for students who benefit from a rigorous academic program.
-This supports the mission as Cambridge courses emphasize critical thinking through higher order thinking skills, oral skills, writing skills, problem solving, teamwork and investigative skills.
+For students in need of academic enrichment, we will support academic rigor implementing a Cambridge The Cambridge program.
+International bv provide international, pre-university, Examinations program will an curriculum and examination for students who benefit from a rigorous academic program.
+Cambridge courses are demanding courses that emphasize higher order thinking skills, oral skills, writing skills, problem solving, teamwork and investigative skills.
 Cambridge students are expected to have high academic expectations, be self-motivated, and have good study habits.
 They must demonstrate a commitment to succeed in this rigorous program.